London School of Economics: Controversies

+In 2024 emails between LSE senior staff described students wearing keffiyeh who were protesting the university's investments in Israel as being "dressed as terrorists".

+Industrial disputes

 In the summer of 2017, dozens of campus cleaners contracted via Noonan Services went on weekly strikes, protesting outside key buildings and causing significant disruption during end-of-year examinations.
 The dispute organised by the UVW union was originally over unfair dismissals of cleaners, but had escalated into a broad demand for decent employment rights matching those of LSE's in-house employees.
 Owen Jones did not cross the picket line after arriving for a debate on grammar schools with Peter Hitchens.
 It was announced in June 2018 that some 200 outsourced workers at the LSE would be offered in-house contracts.